mikamakusa/Linux-easy-deploy/README.md

 Deploy :

 - Packages and Docker Containers on Linux distributions (create Firewall rules - work in progress)
-- Roles, services and softwares on Windows Server (And Windows Containers for Windows 2016) (create firewall rules - available and tested in another script)
+- Roles, services and softwares on Windows Server (And Windows Containers for Windows 2016)
 - Cloud Instances (on Cloud Providers Platforms)

 # v1.3